-REF Core Skills to be assessed Method of assessment S1 Work as an L&D business partner or consultant across the whole organisation or key functions / relevant stakeholders as appropriate, to build insight into existing levels of capability against future requirements, identifying organisational skills gaps and risks.
+Ref Core skills to be assessed Method of assessment S1 Work as a learning and development business partner or consultant across the whole organisation or key functions and relevant stakeholders as appropriate, to build insight into existing levels of capability against future requirements, identifying organisational skills gaps and risks.
 This may include an organisation's sustainability strategy or exposure to the UK Government's policy for net carbon zero emissions by 2050, for example, ensuring a just transition for those with legacy skills into the new green economy.
-WBP S2 Use a range of techniques to obtain an initial brief from internal stakeholders, and investigate and analyse data to validate the need for a learning intervention WBP S3 Present a range of relevant and innovative solutions, logically and with credibility, to gain buy-in from senior stakeholders WBP S 4 Develop an Organisational Development / L&D / succession plan that addresses gaps and fulfils skills, resourcing, talent, and future leadership needs in the partner / business area, accounting for changing internal and external environment, business, and learner needs.
+WBP S2 Use a range of techniques to obtain an initial brief from internal stakeholders, and investigate and analyse data to validate the need for a learning intervention.
+WBP S3 Present a range of relevant and innovative solutions, logically and with credibility, to gain buy-in from senior stakeholders.
+WBP S 4 Develop an organisational development, learning and development and succession plan that addresses gaps and fulfils skills, resourcing, talent, and future leadership needs in the partner and business area, accounting for changing internal and external environment, business and learner needs.
 This may include an organisation's sustainability strategy or exposure to the UK Government's policy for net carbon zero emissions by 2050, for example, ensuring a just transition for those with legacy skills into the new green economy.
-LJP S5 Initiate the design of interventions and monitor implementation WBP S6 Foster and develop an embedded culture of learning and continuous improvement. (e.g. through using communication campaigns) LJP S 7 Manage learning and knowledge transfer LJP S8 Facilitate collective and social learning using innovative technological solutions LJP S9 Influence management at all levels to collaborate and take responsibility for learning initiatives WBP S10 Set up and manage Action Learning sets, coaching and mentoring programmes LJP S11 Ensure quality of learning and training delivery through providing feedback to colleagues to ensure continuous improvement of self and others LJP S12 Construct and manage an L&D budget/project/intervention, including managing the resources to effectively deliver WBP S13 Identify and analyse potential cost savings to ensure maximum value WBP
+LJP S5 Initiate the design of interventions and monitor implementation.
+WBP S6 Foster and develop an embedded culture of learning and continuous improvement (e.g. through using communication campaigns).
+LJP S 7 Manage learning and knowledge transfer.
+LJP S8 Facilitate collective and social learning using innovative technological solutions.
+LJP S9 Influence management at all levels to collaborate and take responsibility for learning initiatives.
+WBP S10 Set up and manage action learning sets, coaching and mentoring programmes.
+LJP S11 Ensure quality of learning and training delivery through providing feedback to colleagues to ensure continuous improvement of self and others.
+LJP S12 Construct and manage a learning and development budget, project, intervention, including managing resources to effectively deliver.
+WBP S13 Identify and analyse potential cost savings to ensure maximum value.
+WBP S14 Effectively engage, negotiate and manage third party suppliers.
+LJP